solana-program/token-wrap/README.md

     * This operation will only succeed if the current escrow has zero balance and has different extensions than the mint.
     * After closing the stuck escrow, the client is responsible for recreating the ATA with the correct extensions.

+5. **`SyncMetadataToToken2022`**: This operation copies metadata from an unwrapped mint to its wrapped Token-2022 mint's `TokenMetadata` extension.
+    * It initializes the `TokenMetadata` extension on the wrapped mint if it doesn't already exist.
+    * The caller is responsible for pre-funding the wrapped mint account with enough lamports to cover the rent for the added space.
+    * Supports: `SPL Token -> Token-2022` and `Token-2022 -> Token-2022`.

+6. **`SyncMetadataToSplToken`**: This operation copies metadata from an unwrapped mint to the Metaplex metadata account of its wrapped SPL Token mint.
+    * It can create the Metaplex metadata account if it doesn't exist or update an existing one.
+    * The `wrapped_mint_authority` PDA acts as the payer for the Metaplex program CPI and must be pre-funded with sufficient lamports to cover rent for the Metaplex account.
+    * Supports: `Token-2022 -> SPL Token` and `SPL Token -> SPL Token`.

 The 1:1 relationship between wrapped and unwrapped tokens is maintained through the escrow mechanism, ensuring that wrapped tokens are always fully backed by their unwrapped counterparts.